Human Factors

 Know Your Enemy and Know Yourself, How to Win at Cyber Warfare and Turn You People From the Weakest Link to a Defence Mechanism

 Click here to watch the recording of this session.
-Please note that this video is only available to event participants and subscribers.
 You'll need to log in to watch it.

 Know your enemy and know yourself, how to win at cyber warfare and turn you people from the weakest link to a defence mechanism